Latest update 21st March 2018

-Exeter's early water supply came from springs that appeared naturally at the surface, allowing the early inhabitants to establish a settlement.
+The history of Exeter's famous underground passages is complex.
+This page is a simplified account ot this important piece of Exeter's historic heritage.
+The early water supply came from springs that appeared naturally at the surface, allowing the early inhabitants to establish a settlement.
 The Roman garrison had sourced water from springs in the St Annes Well area of St Sidwells along an aqueduct that entered the city near to the Harlequins Shopping Centre, according to Hoskins.

 Five hundred years later, the Saxon Minster was supplied by water from a spring under the present Cathedral which had, over the millenia, cut a little valley down to the Exe, now covered by Coombe Street.

-By the Civil War, the passage under the wall was thought to be a security risk, so the lead was removed, for casting into bullets, and the passage filled with rubble.
+By the Civil War the city besieged by Parliamentary forces considered the passage under the wall to be a security risk, so the lead was removed, for casting into bullets, and the passage filled with rubble.
 After the war, in 1655, the passages were repaired and the water supply restored.
-However, the water supply for the fast growing city was proving to be inadequate and in 1694 a wheel driven 'water engine' was built just below Head Weir, which pumped water through wooden pipes to a tank at the rear of the Guildhall.
+However, the water supply for the fast growing city was proving to be inadequate and in 1694 a wheel driven 'water engine' was built just below Head Weir, on the Exe, which pumped water through wooden pipes to a tank at the rear of the Guildhall.

 The cholera epidemic of 1832 was a shock to the City Chamber and a more modern water system planned.
 The Pynes water works opened in 1835, followed by the holding reservoir at Danes Castle in 1852.
-The passages still supplied water to the city, but in 1857, Headwell Mead was damaged by the new railway cutting for the London and South Western Railway and the supply for the city ceased.
-The St Sidwells well continued to supply the Cathedral until 1901, by which time, the passages had been virtually forgotten.
+The passages still supplied water to the city, but in 1857, Headwell Mead (the Cathedral supply) was damaged by the new railway cutting for the London and South Western Railway and the supply for the cathedral ceased.

 When Princesshay was built after the war, an entrance was constructed to allow visitors to inspect the passages.
 The entrance was removed and replaced by the Exeter Blitz Fountain in 1992, and a new entrance to the passages with an interpretation centre was opened in Roman Gate, next to Boots.
-In 2007, a new entrance to the Underground Passages was opened in the redeveloped Princesshay, with a new £175,000 interpretation centre.
+In 2007, a new entrance to the Underground Passages was opened in Paris Street, with a new £175,000 interpretation centre.
 It was opened by Time Team's Tony Robinson.

 Sources - www.exeter.gov.uk website article, a Transactions of the Devonshire Association article by Aileen Fox in 1950, Two Thousand Years in Exeter by W G Hoskins.
-Photos courtesy of Alan H Mazonowicz.
-This article is © 2004/6 David Cornforth and is not to be used without permission.
+Water in the City by Mark Stoyle.

 │ Top of Page │